jamiedumayne/jamiedumayne.github.io/index.md

         </div>
         <div class="col-lg-12">
           <p><br>
-            I made some maps to show my travels around the world so far. <br>
+            I made a map using Python of the places where I've been so far. <br>
             <br>
             <img id="map" src="Europe.png" alt="Map of Europe" width="83.5%"> <br>
             <br>